-Our response to this tree-related enquiry: site inspection is required.
+Our response to this tree-related enquiry: Site inspection is required.

-- If you believe that your property is suffering damage due to the action of trees in Curo ownership then you should first contact your property insurer.
-You should discuss your concerns with your insurer to agree an appropriate course of action. - The burden of proof lies with the claimant and should you wish to make a formal claim for damages or to formally notify us of your concerns about damage you shall have to supply supporting evidence. - If you wish to exercise your Common Law right to remove (abate) the nuisance associated with encroaching trees see 5.
+- If you believe that your property is suffering damage due to the action of trees in Curo ownership, you should first contact your property insurer.
+You should discuss your concerns with your insurer to agree an appropriate course of action. - The burden of proof lies with the claimant, and should you wish to make a formal claim for damages or to formally notify us of your concerns about damage you shall have to supply supporting evidence. - If you wish to exercise your Common Law right to remove (abate) the nuisance associated with encroaching trees see 5.
 Common Law Right on Encroaching Trees.

-33. Damage to walls, fences and paths
+34. Damage to walls, fences and paths

-Procedure: If a Curo owned tree is found to be causing damage to a wall, fence or path we will investigate and take action as appropriate.
+Procedure: If a Curo-owned tree is found to be causing damage to a wall, fence or path we will investigate and take action as appropriate.
 Curo will normally only consider tree removal if the walls, fence or path is irreplaceable and of exceptional importance e.g. a retaining wall or of historical interest, or if there is a risk to public health in leaving the tree which cannot otherwise be mitigated.

-Our response to this tree-related enquiry: site inspection is required.
+Our response to this tree-related enquiry: Site inspection is required.

-• It is often possible to rebuild or repair garden walls and fences to take account of adjacent trees.
-This can be achieved in a number of ways (for example installing a section of railing or bridging foundations around the base of a tree).

-- If a damaged wall or fence was constructed after planting of the tree, it may mean that the design or construction has failed to take the presence of nearby trees into account. - It is often possible to repair paths to take account of adjacent trees and tree roots.
-Where roots protrude they can be root pruned, or the path re-laid around the tree with flexible materials such as asphalt to provide a smooth surface.
-Where trees are considered to be causing damage to paths or footpaths.
+- It is often possible to rebuild or repair garden walls and fences to take account of adjacent trees.
+This can be achieved in a number of ways (for example installing a section of railing or bridging foundations around the base of a tree). - If a damaged wall or fence was constructed after planting of the tree, it may mean that the design or construction has failed to take the presence of nearby trees into account. - It is often possible to repair paths to take account of adjacent trees and tree roots.
+Where roots protrude, root pruning may be suitable (assessed on a case-by-case basis), or the path re-instated around the tree with flexible materials provide for a suitable replacement surface.

-34. Vandalised trees and unauthorized pruning
+35. Vandalised trees and unauthorised pruning

-Procedure: Curo will look into any reports of vandalism and where possible replace destroyed trees with ones of a substantial size (3-4m).
+Procedure: Curo will look into any reports of vandalism and where possible replace destroyed trees with ones of a substantial size.
 We will also look to specify tree guards and stakes infrastructure of a robust nature to try and ensure the trees establishment and long-term survival.

-Our response to this tree-related enquiry: site inspection is required.
+Our response to this tree-related enquiry: Site inspection is required.